Chainsmoker23/Research-reading-agent-e.g.-like-Kindle-edition-/README.md

 ## 🎯 Mission

 Our mission is to democratize access to scientific knowledge by lowering the cognitive load required to read and understand state-of-the-art research.
-Whether you are a student, a researcher, or a lifelong learner, ScholarFlow helps you master complex topics effortlessly.
+Whether you are a student, a researcher, or a lifelong learner, OpenParallax helps you master complex topics effortlessly.

 ## 🛠️ Usage